 It’s a good idea to take an active interest in what games or apps your child is using.
 My son is an avid gamer and it is my number one priority to ensure he is safe while gaming.
 When I spoke to him about his favorite games he was super excited to teach me how to play Roblox.
 This was my way in.
-When you talk to your kid about their online experiences, they are more likely to be open and share any issues with you in future.
+When you talk to your kid about their online experiences, they are more likely to be open and share any issues with you in the future.

 Create accounts together

-Games, social media and other apps often require an account.
+Games, social media, and other apps often require an account.
 If your child is young, it’s best to use your own details to set up the account, i.e. a username or email address and password.
 For older children, at the very least make sure you know your kid’s log-in details so that you can access or monitor their accounts at any time.

 Set parental controls

 You don’t have to be a computer whizz to set parental controls on the devices your kid uses.
 Thankfully, a lot of companies make it easy for you to do so, with clearly marked parental controls settings, as they know how important it is.
-For instance, on a Kindle Fire, you simply go to settings and there is a section labelled “Parental Controls”, in which you can set a password to restrict purchases, web browsing and so on.
+For instance, on a Kindle Fire, you simply go to settings and there is a section labeled “Parental Controls”, in which you can set a password to restrict purchases, web browsing, and so on.
 It’s that simple.
-And if you really don’t know how to use your tech, get a friend, relative or your partner to help you out.
+And if you really don’t know how to use your tech, get a friend, relative, or your partner to help you out.

 Have clear boundaries

 Finally, it’s key that you set clear boundaries for your child as to what they should and shouldn’t access.
-This includes apps, games, websites, streaming services and video content.
+This includes apps, games, websites, streaming services, and video content.
 You may also want to restrict device use to communal areas in your home.
 This makes it easy to keep an eye on what your little one is up to.